stemangiola/rpharma2020_tidytranscriptomics/README.md

 This can be achieved for RNA sequencing data with the [tidybulk](https://stemangiola.github.io/tidybulk/), [tidyseurat](https://stemangiola.github.io/tidyseurat/),  [tidyHeatmap](https://stemangiola.github.io/tidyHeatmap/) and [tidyverse](https://www.tidyverse.org/) packages.
 The tidybulk package provides a tidy data structure and a modular framework for bulk transcriptional analyses, the tidyseurat package provides similar for single-cell transcriptional analyses, and tidyHeatmap provides a tidy implementation of ComplexHeatmap.
 These packages are part of the tidytranscriptomics suite that introduces a tidy approach to RNA sequencing data.

-The topics presented in this workshop will be

-(DRAFT subject to change)

-Part 1
-- Data exploration
-- Data dimensionality reduction and clustering
-- Differential gene expression analysis
-- Data visualisation

-Part 2
-- Comparison of differential testing tools
-- Comparison of normalisation
-- Example of nested analysis

-Part 3
-- A very brief introduction to single-cell RNA-seq
-- tidyseurat

 ### Pre-requisites

 * Basic knowledge of RStudio